Harvesting a catalog¶

 Creating a harvester¶

-To get started with harvesters, click on the harvesters menu in your backoffice, and then on Add harvester.
-You will be asked to choose the type of the portal you want to harvest, and a name for your harvester.
+To get started with harvesters, click on the harvesters menu in your back office and then on Add harvester.
+You will be asked to choose the type of portal you want to harvest, and a name for your harvester.

-When you are done, click on Create harvester and you will be redirected to the configuration form of the harvester.
+When you are done, click on Create harvester.
+You will be redirected to the configuration form of the harvester.
 As it depends on the harvester type, please refer to each harvester page below for detailed instructions.

 Once you are done configuring the harvester, you can click on the Preview button to test run it on a few datasets.
 If you see some titles and descriptions and they look correct, you are all set.
 Otherwise, please double check your configuration.

 Running a harvester¶